RolfyLl/configure-ad/README.md

 - Create an Admin and Normal User Account in AD
 - Join Client-1 to your domain (RolphyLluveres.com)
 - Setup Remote Desktop for non-administrative users on Client-1
-- Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Create 10,000 additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>